IHS and CDS Proposal Information

 Provider Reimbursement Rates

 Reimbursement rates are subject to and determined by the State Legislature on an annual basis.
 MHD publishes information on the reimbursement rates each year.
-MHD’s Provider Bulletin Vol. 36 #9 dated October 1, 2013 contains the current maximum rate that will be paid for each service type provided.
-For example, the in-home services basic personal care current maximum rate is $4.54 per unit (or 15 minutes).
+MHD’s Provider Bulletin Vol. 41 No. 2 dated July 5, 2018 contains the current maximum rate that will be paid for each service type provided.
+For example, the in-home services basic personal care current maximum rate is $4.53 per unit (or 15 minutes).
 While the rates listed in MHD’s Provider Bulletin are the maximum rates that will be paid, the provider’s usual and customary charge for each service provided should be billed.

 Number of Participants